Legislation to restore regulators’ authority to set electric rates headed to Youngkin

 Following weeks of debate on electric utility regulation this legislative session, a bill that will explicitly give state regulators discretion to set future electric rates as they see fit is on its way to Gov. Glenn Youngkin’s desk.

 The legislation, carried by Sens.
-Jennifer McClellan, D-Richmond, and Creigh Deeds, D-Bath, as well as Dels.
-Lee Ware, R-Powhatan, and Rip Sullivan, D-Arlington, passed out of both chambers unanimously on Tuesday.
+Jennifer McClellan, D-9th, of Richmond, and Creigh Deeds, D-25th, of Bath, as well as Dels.
+Lee Ware, R-65th, of Powhatan, and Rip Sullivan, D-48th, of Arlington, passed out of both chambers unanimously on Tuesday.

+“This is quite a swan song,” said McClellan in a press conference on the bill Tuesday, Feb.
+21.

 Currently, the State Corporation Commission, which regulates electric utilities, determines a range within which Dominion Energy and Appalachian Power Company are allowed to make a profit.
 Every three years, the SCC reviews the utilities’ earnings and determines if the companies’ profits fell within that range.